Alanine,

 Stimulates growth hormone.

-Along with Lysine, Carnitine, and Taurine is effective in lowering cholesterol levels.
+Along with Lysine, Carnitine, and Taurine is effective in lowering

 Can be converted into niacin (Vitamin B3).